RestComm/webrtc-test/README.md

 ## Finally, start Sipp load tests

-Run sipp to create the actual SIP traffic towards ‘+5556’ Restcomm number using 20 concurrent calls.
-Important: the number of concurrent calls should less than ‘--client-count’ passed in restcomm-test.py to give the closing browser windows time to re-spawn.
-I’m now using half to be able to handle 20 cps.
+Run sipp to create the actual SIP traffic towards ‘+5556’ Restcomm number.
+In this example we are setting up sipp to use 20 concurrent calls.
+Important: the number of concurrent calls should be less than ‘--client-count’ passed in restcomm-test.py to give the closing browser windows time to re-spawn.
+In fact it's a good practice to use half the client count for sipp concurrent calls for best results.